coderefinery/git-intro/_episodes/02-basics.md

 As mentioned above, in Git you can always check the status of files in your repository using `git status`.
-It is always a safe command to run and in general a good idea to do when you are trying to figure what to do next:
+It is always a safe command to run and in general a good idea to do when you are trying to figure out what to do next:

 ```shell
 $ git status